DMHACKERZ/TeleICU-Monitoring-System/README.md

       * Detects and analyzes specific patient movements such as head, hand, leg movements, and signs of breathlessness using optical flow and structural similarity metrics.

 4. **Fall Detection and Alert System**
-      * Uses a secondary YOLOv8 model (best_fall_danger.pt) for detecting falls and other dangerous movements.
+      * Uses a secondary YOLOv8 model (fall_detection.pt) for detecting falls and other dangerous movements.
       * Generates real-time alerts with visual indicators and log entries for critical detections.
       * Displays a red border around the video frame and an alert message for a specified duration when a fall is detected.